alanmatthewcall/pizza-parlor/README.md

   Test: 'It takes a cartTotal arguement and constructs an object with the same property of it's value' Expect(myOrder).toEqual(Order {firstName: "Alan", lastName: "Call", pizzaSize: "Large", pizzaToppings: "Pepperoni", cartTotal: 19.00});

-Describe: fullName()
-  Test: 'It takes a first name and last name as a string and displays them together' Expect(myOrder.fullName()).toEqual("Alan Call");

 Describe: checkoutTotal()
-  Test: 'It takes the cartTotal as a string, adds a value of 1 for tax, converts it to the absolute value of a float and displays it as the checkoutTotal'
+  Test: 'It takes the user input and displays a checkoutTotal' Expect(myOrder.cartTotal("19.00").toEqual("Your Total Is $20.00");
-  Expect(myOrder.cartTotal("19.00").toEqual("Your Total Is $20.00.
-Please Click Submit To Complete Your Order");

 ```